rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

 ### Outcome

-In this example scenario, our investigation revealed that the phpMyAdmin installation in the `/var/www/html` directory was exploited, most likely because the version of phpMyAdmin installed on the server was severely outdated.
+In this example, our investigation revealed that the phpMyAdmin installation in the `/var/www/html` directory was exploited, most likely because the version of phpMyAdmin installed on the server was severely outdated.
 Patching phpMyAdmin on a regular schedule prevents this situation from occurring.